nilearn/nilearn/doc/manipulating_visualizing/data_preparation.rst

 Resampling
 ..........

-:class:`NiftiMasker` and many similar classes enable recasting of images
+:class:`NiftiMasker` and many similar classes enable resampling (recasting
-       into different resolutions and constellations of brain voxel data.
+       of images into different resolutions and transformations of brain voxel data).
        The resampling procedure takes as input the *target_affine* to resample (resize, rotate...) images in order to match the spatial configuration defined by the new